Monetize your blog

 In case you are looking for signing up, you can look in big brands’ website footers for an affiliate link.
 A large number of brands have such links and you can find out about their affiliate program.

-You can also sign up to an affiliate network of
+You can also sign up for an affiliate network of

-For websites with significant organic traffic textlink ads are a very good option.
-In this you can put a piece of text on your website linking to another page on a different site.
+For websites with significant organic traffic, text link ads are a very good option for monetizing your blog.
+In this, you can put a piece of text on your website linking to another page on a different site.

 But you will have to use the nofollow tag to avoid any possible Google penalty.
-LinkWorth is a popular text link network where you can find the options to use the rotating text ads, paid reviews etc.
+LinkWorth is a popular text link network where you can find the options to use rotating text ads, paid reviews, etc.